Home Page Company Information Quality Products Useful Information Link to Useful Web Sites Contact Us

-Machining Technologies was established in 1983 in Elmore, Ohio, specializing in precision grinding of tungsten carbide wear materials.
-Primarily serving the high-pressure paint industry and oilwell pumping business.
+Machining Technologies, Inc. established its Wear Parts business in Elmore, Ohio, specializing in the precision grinding of tungsten carbide wear materials.
+We began catering primarily to the high-pressure paint and oil industries’ needs for fluid dispensing and pump components such as valve seats.

 1990